hughobrien/psu-constitution/README.md

 ## Article 12.
 University of Limerick Students' Union

-1. The PSU recognises the University of Limerick Students' Union, hereafter known as ULSU as the representative body for all students in the University.
+1. The PSU recognises the University of Limerick Students' Union (ULSU) as the representative body for all students in the University.
 The PSU is recognised by the ULSU as fully autonomous and as the representative body for all postgraduate students in the University on all postgraduate issues.

 2. There should be a PSU Executive Nominee on the ULSU Executive and Council.
 A representative of the Union shall be a member of the PSU's Executive and Council.
 In addition, in accordance with Schedule 6: Memorandum of Understanding, a position of participant status for a full time member of the ULSU senior staff shall be created on the Executive in order to ensure continuity.